-The Peer Mentor Program is a student-led, peer-advisor program that provides support for interested first- year and transfer students at Tulane University.
+The Wave Makers Peer Mentor Program is a student-led, peer-advisor program that provides support for interested first- year and transfer students at Tulane University.
 Mentors are upper-class students assigned to assist first-year students’ transition to college.
 The commitment is one academic year.
 The Program stimulates discussion of issues that affect people of all backgrounds, cultivates student leadership, builds a stronger, more diverse community, and encourages students to participate fully in the campus life.
 Our major goal is to increase the success and retention rates of first-year Tulane students.

 The Community Engagement Advocates are student leaders trained to facilitate dialogues around issues of diversity, equity and inclusion.
 These interactive workshops are designed to create brave spaces for students to explore a wide range of topics race, class, gender, sexuality, able-ism, religion, and community engagement.
 The CEA program works to foster a campus culture of inclusion, equity and empathy, to prepare students to navigate some of society’s most pressing challenges related to diversity, equity and inclusion.